jennihultman/MMB-117/03_Joining reads, filtering, OTUs.md

 ```

 ## Add sample name to sequences
 In order to analyze OTUs in samples we need to combine all of the sequence data. before this let's add sample identiier to each sequence file (pear assembled, trimmed sequences) with command `sed`.
 NB!
-Instead of sample1 have unique sample identifier for each sample.
+Instead of sample1 have an unique sample identifier for each sample.

 ```
 sed "s/>@*/>barcodelabel=sample1;read=/g"  sample1_pear.assembled.vsearch.trimmed.fasta >  sample1_renamed